-Christ was either thought to be the Lamb of God or he was thought to be a Galilean dreamer, a rabbi who was stirring up trouble.
+Christ was either thought to be the Lamb of God, or he was thought to be a Galilean dreamer, a rabbi who was stirring up trouble.

-But in fact the word scapegoat here is not necessarily the way it should be translated.
+But in fact, the word scapegoat here is not necessarily the way it should be translated.

-That this goat was in fact taken away is one thing.
+That this goat was, in fact, taken away is one thing.

-But our word scapegoat, like blaming somebody for a myth deed or myth deed in which others are culpable, is not the whole story.
+But our word scapegoat, like blaming somebody for a misdeed or misdeeds in which others are culpable, is not the whole story.

-For very often a scapegoat is a party to the crime and he simply is the one who took the rap and the rest got off.
+For very often, a scapegoat is a party to the crime, and he simply is the one who took the rap and the rest got off.

-But a scapegoat is not necessarily one who is without guilt even as we use the term.
+But a scapegoat is not necessarily one who is without guilt, even as we use the term.